nendo1/encore-2-decklog/README.md

 pip install playwright
 ```

-only tested for use with english decks
+only tested for use with english decks and cards